FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-express-api.md

 npm start
 ```

-And in a second terminal window, run the following command to start the test application:
+And in a second terminal window, run the following command in the `setup-express-api` directory to start the test application:

 ```shell
 npx http-server app -p 5173
 ```

-Open [the test application](http://localhost:5173) in an incognito window and use the buttons to test the functionality.
+Open [the test application](http://localhost:5173) in an incognito window.

+There are several buttons available to test the API and the FusionAuth integration:
 * Login — Log into FusionAuth
 * Call API — Make a request to the {{page.technology}} API
 * Refresh Token — Call the FusionAuth hosted backend API to refresh the access token.
 * Retrieve FusionAuth user information — Call the FusionAuth hosted backend API to retrieve the user information.
 * Logout — Log out of FusionAuth

+If you use the <span>Call API</span>{:.uielement} button, before you log in, you will see an error message.
+After you log in, you will see the response from the {{page.technology}} API.
+When you are logged in, you can also use the <span>Retrieve FusionAuth user information</span>{:.uielement} button to see the user information returned from FusionAuth.

+## Conclusion

+You have successfully integrated your {{page.technology}} API with FusionAuth.
+You can now use FusionAuth to manage your users and secure your API.